csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.3 Basic Structure of SQL Queries 63**

 would delete all tuples from the _student_ relation.
-Other forms of the delete com- mand allow specific tuples to be deleted; the delete command is covered in more detail later, in Section 3.9.1.
+Other forms of the delete command allow specific tuples to be deleted; the delete command is covered in more detail later, in Section 3.9.1.

 To remove a relation from an SQL database, we use the **drop table** command.
 The **drop table** command deletes all information about the dropped relation from the database.
 The command